 FM interfered with by HD Radio

+[NOTE: the whole text has been put into square brackets in order to indicate that it has to be revised to cover only the digital waveforms of HD Radio]

 For the purpose of this report HD Radio is dealt with a digital OFDM signal consisting of one or two digital blocks of 70 or 100 kHz each, respectively, or a digital signal occupying a bandwidth of 400 kHz.

-The protection ratios for FM interfered with by HD-Radio Extended Hybrid Mode with digital sidebands only (2x 100 kHz OFDM blocks with 200 kHz spacing between them and without an FM carrier) are given in Table 28 and for HD Radio All Digital Mode (400 kHz OFDM block) are given in Table 29.
+The protection ratios for FM interfered with by [HD-Radio Extended Hybrid Mode] with digital sidebands only (2x 100 kHz OFDM blocks with 200 kHz spacing between them and without an FM carrier) are given in Table 28 and for HD Radio All Digital Mode (400 kHz OFDM block) are given in Table 29.

+[NOTE: all five all digital HD Radio configurations have to be included here in terms of independent PR tables and also the terminology (names of these configurations) should be clarified, also in sections above]

-Table 28: Protection ratios PRbasic for FM interfered with by HD Radio Extended Mode with digital sidebands only
+[Table 28: Protection ratios PRbasic for FM interfered with by HD Radio Extended Mode with digital sidebands only